 Reasons to buy

-Ring is one of the companies responsible for driving the video doorbell market, and it's so good at it, Amazon acquired Ring in 2018 – so of course you can control this video doorbell via Alexa.
+Ring is one of the companies responsible for driving the video doorbell market, and it's so good at it, Amazon acquired Ring – so of course you can control this video doorbell via Alexa.
 It does just about everything you could want from a wireless video doorbell and then some.

 So, it can alert you to motion and noise, record audio and video, and enable two-way conversations as well.
 The doorbell camera records at 1080p, and can run from a wired mains connection or a rechargeable battery (so it can go just about anywhere on the door).
 Bear in mind that the Chime Pro door chime will cost you extra if you want it.
-And if you'd like to keep your videos in the cloud rather than just watching footage live, it's extra again – although at £25 a year, it's reasonable.
+And if you'd like to keep your videos in the cloud rather than just watching footage live, that's extra again – although at £25 a year, it's reasonable.

 It's not so much that Ring has features that other video doorbells don't have, it's that Ring does everything better than most of its competitors, making this one of the best video doorbells you can buy in the UK.